AlibabaCloudDocs/ros/intl.en-US/Resource Types/UIS/ALIYUN::UIS::UisConnection.md

         "UisNodeId": {
           "Ref": "UisNodeId"
         },
-        "SslConfig": {
-          "Ref": "SslConfig"
-        },
         "Name": {
           "Ref": "Name"
         }
       }
     }
   },
-  "Parameters": {
-    "GreConfig": {
-      "Type": "Json",
-      "Description": "The configurations of GRE.
-Configuration items can be overwritten, but cannot be removed."
-    },
-    "Description": {
-      "Type": "String",
-      "Description": "The description of the tunnel connection."
-    },
-    "UisProtocol": {
-      "Default": "SSLVPN",
-      "Type": "String",
-      "Description": "The name of the communication protocol used between the client and the server.
-The default value is SSLVPN.", "AllowedValues": [
-        "GRE",
-        "SDK",
-        "SSLVPN"
-      ]
-    },
-    "UisNodeId": {
-      "Type": "String",
-      "Description": "The ID of the access node."
-    },
-    "SslConfig": {
-      "Type": "Json",
-      "Description": "The configurations of SSL-VPN."
-    },
-    "Name": {
-      "Type": "String",
-      "Description": "The name of the tunnel connection."
-    }
-  },
   "Outputs": {
     "UisConnectionId": {
-      "Description": "The ID of the SSL-VPN server.
+      "Description": "ID of the VPN server.
 This ID does not distinguish between protocols.", "Value": {
         "Fn::GetAtt": [
           "UisConnection",